Why not Signal?

 Our primary interest is to make sure the extended OTF network and the Internet Freedom community are not spooked by the [Yasha Levine’s] article (no pun intended).
 Fortunately all the major players in the community are together in Valencia this week - and report out from there indicates they remain comfortable with OTF/RFA.

-Clearly the US government was interested in Signal’s continued use and expansion.
+Clearly the US government was promoting Signal’s continued use and expansion.

 The reason the US government hasn’t tried to block or hinder Signal, is because it’s satisfied with the amount of information Signal can provide to it.